-Combining standard RPA concepts with an AI engine creates a dynamic variance network - a way for software to look at everything in relation to all information on a document.
-That way, it overcomes OCR errors during the extraction process by using relative location to determine where to find a specific data field instead of a single, memorized location.
-On top of that, the software monitors the activity of the user and will make corrections based on that behavior without human intervention.
+Enter machine learning.
+Combined with standard RPA concepts, the AI engine creates a dynamic variance network, or a way for software to look at everything in relation to everything else on a document.
+By calculating vectors between all words on the document and in the target fields, it overcomes OCR errors during the extraction process by using relative location to determine where to find a specific data field instead of a single, memorized location.
+On top of that, the software monitors the activity of the user, and will make corrections based on that behaviour without human intervention.